nicfel/Recombination-Tutorial/README.md

 <figure>
 	<a id="fig:example1"></a>
 	<img style="width:70%;" src="figures/CoalescentWithRecombination.png" alt="">
-	<figcaption>Figure 8: Changing the Yule model to the coalescent with recombination.</figcaption>
+	<figcaption>Figure 8: Changing the Yule model to the coalescent with recombination model.</figcaption>
 </figure>

 We next have to set the prior distribution on the parameters.
 The prior distribution on the effective population size can be left as is, but we have to change the prior on the recombination rate.
 Set the prior distribution on the reassortment rate to be an exponential distribution with mean 0.0001.
 This means that we assume a priori that on average there is one recombination event between every pair of adjecent positions in the alignment occur every 1000 years.
-Since our alignment has 3522 nucleotides, we expect one event to occur on a lineage every 1000/(3522-1) years.
+Since our alignment has 1170 nucleotides, we expect one event to occur on a lineage every 1000/(1170-1) years.

 <figure>
 	<a id="fig:example1"></a>